pyscf/gpu4pyscf/README.md

 - Nonlocal functional correction (vv10) for SCF and gradient;
 - ECP is supported and calculated on CPU;
 - PCM models, SMD model, their analytical gradients, and semi-analytical Hessian matrix;
-- Unrestricted Hartree-Fock and Unrestricted DFT, gradient, and Hessian;
+- Unrestricted Hartree-Fock and unrestricted DFT, gradient, and Hessian;
 - MP2/DF-MP2 and CCSD (experimental);
 - Polarizability, IR, and NMR shielding (experimental);
 - QM/MM with PBC;
 - CHELPG, ESP, and RESP atomic charge;
-- Multi-GPU for density fitting (experimental)
+- Multi-GPU for both direct SCF and density fitting (experimental)
+- SCF and DFT with periodic boundary condition (experimental)

 Limitations
 --------